HighlanderRobotics/Highlanders-Training/Docs/Architecture/KitbotExampleWalkthrough.md

 Electronics:

-- Each side of the chassis has two Falcon 500 motors, which will work together to power the left and right sides of the chassis.
+- Each side of the chassis has two Kraken X60 motors, which will work together to power the left and right sides of the chassis.
-  In code this will look like a total of 4 Talon FX motor controllers, since thats the component we can talk to.
+  In code this will look like a total of 4 Talon FX motor controllers, which is the component we can talk to.

 ## Code Walkthrough